apify/crawlee/docs/guides/getting_started.md

 ### Scraping data

-At the beginning of this chapter, we've created a list of information we wanted to collect about the actors in the store.
+At the beginning of this chapter, we created a list of the information we wanted to collect about the actors in the store.
 Let's review that and figure out ways to access it.

 1. URL